pandastrike/orca/README.md

 4. In a new shell, start the leader.

   ```
-  (cd echo/leader && orca-leader .)
+  (cd echo/leader && /path/to/orca-leader .)
   ```

 5. In a separate shell, start a drone.
-We also have to set the `NODE_PATH` variable, so that Node will look for locally installed modules.
+The drone places a `node_modules/` directory with the configuration file.
+We need to add the path to this directory to the `NODE_PATH` variable.
+We do this because Node will look for modules that have been installed locally on the drone for testing. `NODE_PATH` is a series of colon-delimited paths.

   ```
-  (cd echo/drone && NODE_PATH=$NODE_PATH:./node_modules orca-drone .)
+  (cd echo/drone && NODE_PATH=$NODE_PATH:./node_modules /path/to/orca-drone .)
   ```

 The leader will wait for the drone to install the test package (which is in `test`) and then run a simple test, verifying that the echo server is working.